magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 tags: ['typechecker', 'linter', 'supression-statements']
 ---

-Add a description to suppression statements used to silence warnings from linters and type checkers to show us _why_ it's being silenced.

-If the typechecker is failing, that must mean either:

-1. The code is buggy, or the typechecker/linter itself is buggy.
-If this is the case, see if someone has already reported this issue (if not, file an issue).
-2. The typechecker is correct, but it's a confusing error message, and we just need to debug more.

-For Flow/TypeScript especially, a comment like "x is wrong" is almost never sufficient - if it really is wrong, please file a bug report and link to it in the comment :)
+Add a description to suppression statements telling us why it's being silenced.
+A comment like "x is wrong" is almost never sufficient (if it really is wrong, please file a bug report and link to it in the comment).

 ::: bad :::